darylknight/boilerplate/README.md

 Below is an explanation of what all the scripts are for in `composer.json`.
 These mostly relate to the deployment process.

 -  `craft-update` Runs Craft migrations (see `post-update-cmd` and `post-install-cmd`), applies Project Config & clears caches
--  `deploy-staging` When deploying to the staging site via Ploi, this runs `composer install`
+-  `deploy-staging` When deploying to the staging site via Ploi, this runs `composer install`, then migrations
--  `deploy-production` When deploying to the production site via Ploi, we only need to run migrations because Ploi rsync's all the Composer packages from staging
+-  `deploy-production` When deploying to the production site via Ploi, we only need to run migrations because Ploi rsyncs all files and the Composer packages from staging
 -  `post-update-cmd` After `composer update`, run migrations
 -  `post-install-cmd` After `composer install`, run migrations
 -  `nuke` Removes all Composer packages & the lock file, then runs `composer update` again with a clear cache